Freight Shipping from Phoenix to Charlotte

 How much does it cost to ship freight from Phoenix to Charlotte?

-Full truckload (FTL) rates from Phoenix, AZ to Charlotte, NC currently range from $4,971-$6,127 for a standard dry van load over the 2,312-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to Charlotte, NC currently range $4,971-$6,127 (roughly $2.17-$2.66 per mile over 2,312 miles).
 LTL shipments typically cost $1,472-$2,365 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to Charlotte?